 If you have a Next.js application, you can build, edit, and add pages by dragging and dropping elements within Builder.io.
-This means that a developer can create the basic structure of an app by generating a Next.js application and then other team members, such as content creators, marketers, and sales specialists can autonomously iterate and update pages on the fly.
+This means that a developer can create the basic structure of an app by generating a Next.js application and then other team members, such as content editors, marketers, and designers can autonomously iterate and update pages on the fly.

 To build pages visually with Next.js, this tutorial guides you through: